liorc2121/GetUp/README.md

 # Analyze the Data:
-Features:
+## Features:
-points of interest:
+base on:
-max on How many people in the frame. how many different people total of frames per record the number of frames its took the person to get up list of 15 points of interest points: body parts are used to get up, for each point we take: var, min, max on all 3D coordinates list of 15 triple and takes the angle betweens the three points for each angle we take: var,min,max,std
+a. points of interest: list of 15 points of interest points: body parts are used to get up, for each point we take: var, min, max on all 3D coordinates

+b. max on How many people in the frame.

+c. how many different people

+d. total of frames per record

+e. the number of frames its took the person to get up

+f. list of 15 triple and takes the angle betweens the three points for each angle we take: var, min, max, std